All You Need to Know About Syphilis Sore

 The symptoms of the secondary stage of syphilis sore include, but are not restricted to joint pain, muscle aches, fever, headache, flu-like symptoms, patchy hair loss, swollen lymph nodes, body rash, sore throat, and a decrease in appetite.

-The latent stage of syphilis sore
+The latent stage

 This stage is also referred to as the dormant phase since the first twelve (12) months following the infection is characterized by no experience of symptoms.
 Be that as it may, patients in this stage remain infected.
 For example, a pregnant woman with no sores after some months can still transmit the infection to the fetus.
 This has been recorded in blood transfusion cases too.

-The tertiary stage of syphilis sore
+The tertiary stage

 Most people with syphilis sore at the latent stage would likely progress to the tertiary stage after some years of living with the infection.
-At this stage of the disease, several parts of the body like the bones, heart, skin, and brain are at a very high risk but with the lucky advent of penicillin, this stage is easily combated which as a result makes it rarely experienced nowadays.
+At this stage of the disease, several parts of the body like the bones, heart, skin, and brain are at very high risk but with the lucky advent of penicillin, this stage is easily combated which as a result makes it rarely experienced nowadays.

 Generally, people who are not treated for syphilis sore develop severe symptoms which can lead to death.
 These symptoms are numerous and not limited to: